mtruon11/Black-Friday-Analysis/index.md

 </div>
 <div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
 <p>As we see above, customers with age between 26 and 35 spend the most on Black Friday.
 This is useful information if we want to target this group to advertise new products, and blast them with ads reminding them when Black Friday is approaching.
 It's also apparent that we should not focus on the elderly.
 Putting commercials television stations frequently viewed by the elderly would not be a good idea.
 This is because they are highly likely to spend more money than the other groups to buy new products.
 And people from group of age 0-17 or 55+ spend less money than other.
-We should limit the ads over these groups because it will cost money if this group is not active shoppers.<br><br>For a more in depth read about age groups and how to maket to them please click the following &lt;a href=\"<a href="https://martech.zone/what-is-generational-marketing/to\&quot;&gt;link">https://martech.zone/what-is-generational-marketing/to\&quot;&gt;link</a>&lt;/a&gt; to an artical on generational marketing</p>
+We should limit the ads over these groups because it will cost money if this group is not active shoppers.<br><br>For a more in depth read about age groups and how to maket to them please click the following <a href="https://martech.zone/what-is-generational-marketing/to">link</a> to an artical on generational marketing</p>

 </div>
 </div>